Heartland Regional Newsletter December 2023

 In November, many CBWC churches participate in something called a CBWC Sunday.
 It’s a chance for churches to hear about some of the resources that are available through the denomination, and for the CBWC to thank churches for their ministries.
 On the first Sunday of November, I was able to be with the folks at our Prince Albert church, and was privileged to witness a baptism.
 The pastor asked several questions, and the candidate announced, “I believe Jesus is Lord!”
 It’s so good to witness these events in our churches and to hear such words spoken, especially given the culture of which we are a part.

 I still think baptisms are miracle stories, stories of God working in people’s lives, and of God working in local congregations.
-Many are happening in our Iranian church in BC, which is incredible, but each baptism is significant.
 Of course, as Baptists, we can also look back on our trajectory of faith to discover how much of a risk it was to baptize non-infants, and to moor ourselves in that tradition as we continue to express faith as Baptists.

 That Sunday I also had the chance to speak about Thomas Helwys, one of the initial leaders of the Baptist movement.
 In the early 1600’s, about the time of King James I, Thomas Helwys and John Smyth wished to start a new movement, and moved from the UK to Amsterdam to do so.
 Eventually, that relationship soured, but Helwys’ writings from that time remind us of how radical his beliefs were.
 In his attempts to return to New Testament practices, he came to believe that baptism must happen upon a person’s confession of faith, a position quite far removed from the Anglican position of his time.
 He also wrote much about the separation of church and state, and about religious liberty.
 It was not, according to Helwys, the king’s business to have spiritual authority over a person.
 In his book entitled The Mystery of Iniquity, he wrote “For a man’s (sic) religion to God is between God and themselves.
 The king shall not answer for it.
 Let them be heretics, Turks, Jews, or whatsoever, it appertains not to the earthly power to punish them in the least measure.”